 A Complete Guide: How to Fix a Large Oboe Reed Opening

-Whether you are dealing with the largest opening you’ve ever seen, or trying to troubleshoot a reoccurring issue, this guide will walk you through diagnosing large opening issues with oboe and English horn reeds.
+Whether you are dealing with the largest opening you’ve ever seen, or split sides, this guide will walk you how to fix a large reed opening on oboe and English horn reeds.
 I’ve included solutions you can use immediately and there is a special section at the end just for baroque oboe reeds too!

 What variables can contribute to a large opening?